-The reason why I’ve been fine with Paleo, low carb, ketosis, cold weather exposure, intermittent fasting or even massive amount of ice cream is that I approach nutrition from the mindset of an investor.
+I’ve been fine with Paleo, low carb, ketosis, cold weather exposure, intermittent fasting, or even a massive amount of ice cream because I approach nutrition from the mindset of an investor.
 Nutritional gurus love to wrap themselves in their PubMed blankets and dish out narratives that they believe work for everyone, but a simple observation shows that isn’t working.
-The fact that some succeed on any plan is not proof that it works for everyone.
-There are are too many failures.
+The fact that some succeed in any plan does not prove it works for everyone.
+There are too many failures.

 How does one succeed in nutrition when nobody seems to agree on anything?
 How can one get the benefits that arrive in the early stages of a diet without staying too long and compromising their health?
 What has worked well for me is thinking about nutrition like an investor thinks about investment opportunities.

 When you are investing the goal is to put your money into something undervalued and then get out before it becomes overvalued.
 In other words, buy low and sell high.
 The more undervalued the investment, the less risk one takes.
 If we think about this nutritionally, we benefit most from the nutrients and foods that we are deficient in.
 A fast-food junkie will likely benefit from a vegetarian diet and a vegetarian will likely benefit from a Paleo diet.